AnitaGarcia819/pixalateAnImageJython/README.md

 # pixalateAnImageJython
-This code will allow you to pixilate any image in the JES IDE
+This code will allow you to pixilate any image, shrink an image, and add certain filters to an image in the JES IDE